RustaceansKenya/driver-development-book/driver_book/src/abstractions/abstractions.md

 This board builds upon the Hardware Access Layer by configuring the API exposed by the HAL to suit a specific board.
 We will also look at this in a future chapter. (undone)

 ## Runtime Layers
-The Runtime layer is more of a hypervisor... or even a kernel.
+The Runtime layer is more of a hypervisor than a simple abstract crate.
 It manages things like concurrent use of the hardware below.
 It takes care of booting (or even safe booting), flashing-safety, logging, loading, debugging & updating of firmware, ...

 To put it inaccurately, it is a small minimal kernel over your board.
 So really, in reality we cannot say what its definite functions are - it is up to the runtime library creator to figure that out.

+<br><br><br>

+## Bottom up
 We will try to build all these layers as we go.
+They will not be full implementations, but they will provide the framework to understand how full implementations get built.

+Where is the harm in re-iventing the wheel?